lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 Steps:
 1. Extend camera class constructor to accept look-at elements: `from`, `at` and `up`.
 2. Compute camera orientation using look-at elements.
-3. Add more spheres with different materials in scene and rendering from different angles.
+3. Add more spheres with different materials in scene.
+4. Render images with different camera positions.
+Store images and document steps.

 ### 9. (Optional) Animation

 To animate objects,  time component needs to be introduced.

 Steps:
 1. Add `time` variable to ray class
 2. Add `time1` and `time2` variables to camera class designating time in which ray can be generated.
 3. Add `move()` function in sphere class which accepts time and calculates sphere center position.
 Simple example is linear interpolation between two points for given time.
 4. Update sphere `hit()` function to use sphere position which is calculated using `move()` function.
 5. Render animation.
+Store animation and document steps.

 Help:
 * https://raytracing.github.io/books/RayTracingTheNextWeek.html, chapter 2: Motion Blur